tjmonsi/element-lite/README.md

 set (make sure to add `webcomponents-lite` or `webcomponents-loader` and create the components after the `WebComponentsReady` event has been fired)

-It also works on IE 11, Safari 11, Safari 10.1, Safari 9, and Safari 8.
+It also works on IE 11, Safari 11, Safari 10.1.

-Still checking on IE 10, 9, 8 and Safari 7, 6.
-(Need polyfills for `Map` and `WeakMap` when using the webcomponents-lite polyfill and custom-element-es5-adapter).
+Still checking on IE 10, 9, 8 and Safari 9, 8, 7, 6.
+(Need polyfills for `Map` and `WeakMap` when using the webcomponents-lite polyfill and `custom-element-es5-adapter`).

+For IE 11.
+You need to use `lib/native-shim.es5.js` instead of `custom-element-es5-adapter` for it to work.

 ## Size